cortexlabs/cortex/examples/image-classifier/README.md

 ## Add request handling

 The Alexnet model requires a 2 dimensional array of 3 valued tuples representing the RGB values for each pixel in the image, but the API should accept a simple input format such as a URL to an image.
-Instead of returning the model's output consinsting of an array of probabilities, the API should return the class name with the highest probability.
+Instead of returning the model's output consisting of an array of probabilities, the API should return the class name with the highest probability.
 Define a `pre_inference` function to download the image from the specified URL and convert it to the expected model input and a `post_inference` function to return the name of the class with the highest probability:

 ```python
 import requests